John Lorne Campbell: Later life

 He died on 25 April 1996 whilst on holiday at Villa San Girolamo in Fiesole in Italy, and in accordance with his wishes was "buried where he fell".
-In 2006, however, Cambell's body was repatriated and reburied in a birch wood planted by himself near St. Columba's Roman Catholic chapel on Canna.
+In 2006, however, Cambell's body was repatriated and reburied in a birch wood planted by himself near St. Columba's Catholic chapel on Canna.
 In 2008, a headstone was taken from the garden at Taynish House on the Inverneill estate, brought to Canna, and set in a small cairn, with the inscription: